msteen/nix-prefetch/README.md

 * Try and see how many fetchers can be to not ignore certificate validity checking, without having to modify the fetchers themselves, to prevent potential man-in-the-middle (MITM) attacks when prefetching.
-* Improve tracking the origin (i.e. position) of fetcher arguments, like the origin of inherited attributes from an expression (e.g. `inherit (expr) attr;`), to help facilitate tools like https://github.com/msteen/nix-update-fetch.
-* Auto-completion for fetcher arguments (of either fetcher functions or package sources) should be possible with some extra tricks.

 Limitations
 ---